 Vagrant is a tool that automatically downloads and configures virtual machines, according to a recipe file.
 Typically, the base image is downloaded from the Vagrant Cloud, a repository of user-submitted boxes.
 This article explains how to create a Vagrant box, which is necessary if there is no appropriate box on Vagrant Cloud, or if you don’t trust the existing ones.
 I focus on using Packer, which offers a fully automated build process for boxes, using template files.
 I will discuss how Packer works, caveats to look out for, and provide guidance for those who want to build Windows and macOS boxes.

 Vagrant is an automation tool for creating and preparing virtual machines (VMs).
-Please read my introduction article, The Vagrant introduction I wish I had earlier, for a complete introduction to Vagrant.
+Please read my introduction article, The complete introduction to Vagrant, for a complete introduction to Vagrant.
 In this article, which is part 2 of my Vagrant series, I discuss how to build your own Vagrant boxes using Packer, another tool by Hashicorp, the makers of Vagrant.
 Let’s take a look why we would need that, what Packer is, and how to use it.

 Why build your own boxes